jsr6720/goodreads-csv-to-md/posts/2021-04-11-willpower.md

 ## My Review 3/5

+### Date Read
+2021/04/11

+### Date Added
+2021/04/07

-Book is a little over the top with self-references.
+My Thoughts: Book is a little over the top with self-references.
 Middle of the book is a little slow but first few chapters and last few chapters definitely a good read.<br/><br/>Key concepts: eliminate temptation and frame the decision on future self vs past self.

 ---